 Published on 25th November 2021

-WEC members can access both the SERO and the Regulatory Report on the Members’ Area.
+WEC members can access a more detailed analysis of the SERO results on the Members’ Area.